-Of the 124 students who received vicarage assignments, six are from the EIIT and two are from the CHS.
-The vicarage assignments included one to serve in a mission field outside of the continental United States in Asia and Vietnam, which was arranged through the LCMS World Mission.
+The pastoral calls included one to serve in a mission field outside of the continental United States in Asia.
+One of the vicarage assignments was to serve in Panama.
+Both were arranged through the LCMS World Mission.

-In addition to the 274 calls and vicarage assignments, four residential students, one CHS student, six Cross-Cultural Ministry Center students and four EIIT students are awaiting calls; and one residential student is awaiting a vicarage placement that is in process at this time.
+In addition to the 270 calls and vicarage assignments, one student is awaiting a call and three are awaiting placements that are in process at this time.
 In each of these cases, the details of calls to specific sites are being finalized and should be completed soon.
 Great care is exercised in both the candidate call and the vicarage placement processes to ensure that the best possible match is realized between the seminarian and the ministry site.

-The Missouri District received the most vicars from Concordia Seminary, with 16 vicars assigned, followed by the Nebraska District with nine.
-The Missouri District issued the most calls with 16, followed by the Minnesota South District with 11.
+The Missouri District received the most vicars from Concordia Seminary, with 20 vicars assigned, followed by the Michigan District with nine.
+The Missouri District issued the most calls with 13, followed by the Michigan District with nine.

 The Office of Vespers and Assignment of Vicarages took place at 3:00 p.m. in the Seminary’s Chapel of St. Timothy and St. Titus.
-Rev. Dan P. Gilbert, president of the Northern Illinois District of the LCMS, served as preacher.
-Officiants for the service included Dr. Dale A. Meyer, president of Concordia Seminary; Dr. Glenn A. Nielsen, director of the Seminary’s vicarage program; and Dr. William G. Utech, director of the Seminary’s resident field education program.
+Rev. Arleigh L. Lutz, president of the North Wisconsin District of the LCMS, served as preacher.
+Officiants for the service included Dr. Dale A. Meyer, president of Concordia Seminary; Dr. Glenn A. Nielsen, director of the Seminary’s vicarage program; and Rev. William Utech, director of the Seminary’s resident field education program.

 The Service of Praise and Assignment of Calls, also held in The Chapel of St. Timothy and St. Titus, took place at 7:00 p.m.
-Rev. Kenneth Hennings, president of the Texas District of the LCMS, served as preacher.
+Rev. William H. Ameiss, president of the Northern Illinois District of the LCMS, served as preacher.
 Officiants for the service included Dr. Dale A. Meyer; Dr. David J. Peter, the Seminary’s acting director of placement; and Dr. Timothy E. Saleska, the Seminary’s acting placement counselor.
 LCMS President Dr. Gerald B. Kieschnick greeted the candidates immediately after they received their calls.
 The calls were presented to the students by Dr. C. William Hoesman, president of the Michigan District of the LCMS.

-A complete listing of the calls and vicarages issued is available on the Seminary’s Web site at csl-edu-staging.mrhxrwi0-liquidwebsites.com/Resources_CallDay2007.aspx.
+A complete listing of the calls and vicarages issued is available on the Seminary’s Web site at https://csl-edu-staging.mrhxrwi0-liquidwebsites.com/Resources_CallDay2006.aspx.